grayresearch/CX/CHARTER.md

 4. *Stable binaries:* CX library *binaries* compose without rewriting, recompilation or relinking.

-5. *Composable hardware:* adding CX hardware units (CXUs) to a system does not require modifications to other CPUs or CXUs.
-The CXU logic interface is sufficiently nonproprietary that it is straightforward to implement a CXU in System Verilog.
+5. *Composable hardware:* An extension may be implemented by a reusable CX hardware unit (CXU).
+Adding a CXU to a system does not require modification of other CPUs or CXUs.
+A CXU *may be* implemented in a nonproprietary HDL such as Verilog.

 6. *Uniformity:* of *scope:* at least: instructions may access integer registers and may be stateful; of *naming, discovery, versioning:*
 CX software has a uniform means to discover if specific CX or CX version is available.

-7. *Performance:* A single non-privileged instruction suffices to select the CX and CX state context of CX instructions that follow.

-8. *Frugality:* To reduce processor hardware complexity, the ISA extension supports CX multiplexing and error signaling, while other CX services may be provided by a software API, or by a small standard set of CX state context instructions.
+7. *Frugality:* To reduce processor hardware complexity, the ISA extension supports CX multiplexing and error signaling, while other CX services may be provided by a software API, or by a small standard set of CX state context instructions.

-9. *Security:* The specifications include a threat model, and they do not facilitate new side channel attacks.
+8. *Security:* The specifications include a vulnerability assessment, and they do not facilitate new side channel attacks.
 Privileged software may grant or deny unprivileged software access to a CX or its state.

+9. *Performance:* Selection of a hart's current CX and CX state context is very fast, ideally one instruction, even if subject to CX access control.

 10. *Longevity:* The specifications define how the specified interfaces are versioned over decades, providing best possible forwards and backwards